GMP - Good Manufacturing Practice

 - Material suitability for bag packaging

-- Defined environment
+- Defined containment

-- Enclosure of the filling area
+- Enclosure of filling area, bag storage etc.

 Weighing system